 Other interesting points to note include the following:

 A Costa Rica VAT introduction has been on the cards for some time now.
 Draft rules were originally released back in July 2019.
 By December 2019, however, the rules remained in draft form and a public consultation was opened until mid-December 2019.

 In this December 2019 draft update a list of affected foreign digital service providers was published by the Costa Rica tax authority (Dirección General de Tributación (DGT)).
 That list (originally containing 191 company names) was published in annex 6 here.

-In a move that mirrors the approach in Argentina this list of 191 businesses will show what foreign digital service suppliers are within the scope of these amended VAT rules in Costa Rica.
-The confirmed obligation for the collection of VAT (according to the original Decree 41.779 - only available in Spanish) is on domestic payment card issuers.
+In a move that mirrored the approach of Argentina this list showed which foreign digital service providers were potentially within the scope of these new VAT rules in Costa Rica.

-Foreign suppliers have been waiting for the publication of this list to understand if they are within the scope of Costa Rica's amended VAT rules before taking any necessary action.
+Foreign suppliers have been waiting for the publication of the list to understand if they are within the scope of Costa Rica's new VAT rules before taking any necessary action.

 We will, of course, keep you updated on developments in Costa Rica and elsewhere.